 What if it is only certain use-cases that needed scaling?
 This is often harder with too big a deployable unit (what some people refer to a monolith) due to individual components inside the unit being too tightly coupled, like a tangled ball of yarn.

 As explained in part 5 splitting services along business capabilities (or in DDD terms Bounded Contexts) has many advantages, such a Business/IT alignment, encapsulation and loose coupling.

 It can serve us well to look at the smaller responsibilities of a given business capability.

 We can with benefit breakdown the business capability in to smaller parts or components.

 The smallest responsibility for a component inside a service, is the handling of a single message/use-case i.e. either a Command or an Event.
 Personally I prefer dividing Services into components along transactional/consistency boundaries.

 When we have decomposed a service into smaller implementation components, then there is no logic or behavior remaining outside of these components.

 This effectively makes the service a logical container/boundary.
-The only artifact other than components, a service has is its external schema (the commands, events, datatypes, etc. it exposes).
+The only artefacts other than the components, a service has are its external schema/contracts (the commands, events, datatypes, etc. it exposes).